10 Sectors That Are Fueling The Market - Cramer's Mad Money (7/5/17)

 Is the tech sector overvalued?
 The pundits and fund managers would want to make you believe it is overvalued.
 But if one looks at the top 10 performers of the sector, there is more upside left.

-Activision Blizzard (NASDAQ:ATVI) and Electronic Arts (NASDAQ:EA) top the list with 59% and 34% gain in the year.
-These stocks have rallied as the world expands into digital entertainment and video games thanks to powerful graphic chips and rise of eSports.
+Activision Blizzard (NASDAQ:ATVI) and Electronic Arts (NASDAQ:EA) top the list with 59% and 34% gains respectively in the year.
+These stocks have rallied as the world expands into digital entertainment and video games, thanks to powerful graphic chips and the rise of eSports.

 Adobe (NASDAQ:ADBE) is third on the list with a 37% gain in the year.
-Their SaaS model has given the company higher gross margins and their move into AI opens up another category where they could grow.
-"Adobe's price-to-earnings multiple of 34 may seem reminiscent of the dotcom era, at least until you do the homework, at which point you realize that valuations would've made it one of the cheapest tech stocks around in 1999 or 2000," said Cramer.
+Its SaaS model has given the company higher gross margins, and the move into AI opens up another category where it could grow.
+"Adobe's price-to-earnings multiple of 34 may seem reminiscent of the dotcom era, at least until you do the homework, at which point you realize that valuations would've made it one of the cheapest tech stocks around in 1999 or 2000," Cramer explained.

-Red Hat (NYSE:RHT) is fourth on the list with 36% gain in the year.
+Red Hat (NYSE:RHT) is fourth on the list with a 36% gain in the year.
 "The company just had a big uptick in earnings because their platform allows for an instant shift from cloud to cloud.
-Red Hat, like Adobe and the gaming stocks, is simply misunderstood by a marketplace that still has trouble getting its head around the massive savings from the cloud versus old-fashioned, on-premises software or hardware," added Cramer.
+Red Hat, like Adobe and the gaming stocks, is simply misunderstood by a marketplace that still has trouble getting its head around the massive savings from the cloud versus old-fashioned, on-premises software or hardware," he added.

-Next on the list is Autodesk (NASDAQ:ADSK) which is up 36% for the year.
-Their only competition is pirated copies of itself.
-As they transition to the cloud with a SaaS model, it is pirate-able and hence their opportunity to grow is immense.
-Cramer thinks it deserves the 39 times PE multiple.
+Next on the list is Autodesk (NASDAQ:ADSK), which is up 36% for the year.
+Its only competition is pirated copies of its own software.
+As the company transitions to the cloud with a SaaS model, it is unpirateable, and hence, the opportunity to grow is immense.
+Cramer thinks it deserves the 39 times P/E multiple.

-The semiconductor maker Micron Technology (NASDAQ:MU) is next on the list.
+Semiconductor maker Micron Technology (NASDAQ:MU) is next on the list.
 "Unlike the other tech winners, Micron is well understood.
 There's no mystery here.
 Despite a remarkable earnings beat, Micron's stock actually had the audacity to decline 5% on the news.
-Micron is the company that's widely considered to be the most similar to the winners of the dotcom era in the prospects, and also has the stock with one of the lowest price-to-earnings multiples in the entire market," said Cramer.
+Micron is the company that's widely considered to be the most similar to the winners of the dotcom era in the prospects, and also has the stock with one of the lowest price-to-earnings multiples in the entire market," Cramer said.

-The digital payment processor PayPal (NASDAQ:PYPL) is next.
-"PayPal is generally seen as the ultimate winner in this space because it's so beloved by a word everyone's really tiring of — millennials.
-It's the fastest grower in the industry and the company hasn't even had the time to begin to monetize its Venmo cash transfer system that teenagers can't get enough of," said Cramer.
+The digital payment processor, PayPal (NASDAQ:PYPL), is next.
+"PayPal is generally seen as the ultimate winner in this space because it's so beloved by a word everyone's really tiring of - millennials.
+It's the fastest grower in the industry, and the company hasn't even had the time to begin to monetize its Venmo cash transfer system that teenagers can't get enough of," said Cramer.
 He thinks the stock has long-term upside.

-One of the Cramer's favorite stocks is Nvidia (NASDAQ:NVDA) which has seen a massive gain in 2017.
-It is a part of many red hot areas in technology.
-"My fear now, after this pullback, is more about missing the next leg up than being obliterated by the next leg down because Nvidia's chips are at the center of the hottest trends in tech, from artificial intelligence to gaming to Bitcoin," he added.
+One of the Cramer's favorite stocks is Nvidia (NASDAQ:NVDA), which has seen a massive gain in 2017.
+It is a part of many red-hot areas in technology.
+"My fear now, after this pullback, is more about missing the next leg up than being obliterated by the next leg down, because Nvidia's chips are at the center of the hottest trends in tech, from artificial intelligence to gaming to Bitcoin," he added.

 Last on the list is Broadcom (NASDAQ:AVGO).
-It is not just about Apple (NASDAQ:AAPL) using their chips but they are also pushing global adoption of 5G wireless networks.
+It is not just about Apple (NASDAQ:AAPL) using the company's chips, but Broadcom is also pushing global adoption of 5G wireless networks.
 "Thanks to a series of brilliant acquisitions, CEO Hock Tan has put together a fabulous company that's become integral to mobile, not just Apple," said Cramer.

-Cramer thinks compared to the dot com era, the tech stocks today deserve the valuation.
+Cramer thinks compared to the dot-com era, tech stocks today deserve the valuations.

 Off the charts